 Minimalist House

-Located in Okinawa, this minimalist home is a serene retreat for a couple.
-It emphasizes simplicity, openness, and a strong connection to the outdoors.
-Bold vertical concrete walls and a sleek horizontal roof frame the structure.
-Clean lines and an understated design let light and air flow through the space.
+Located in Okinawa, this minimalist home serves as a serene retreat for a couple, emphasizing simplicity, openness, and a strong connection to nature.
+Bold vertical concrete walls and a sleek horizontal roof frame the structure, while clean lines and an understated design allow light and air to flow freely through the space.

-At the center is an 18-meter-long courtyard that brings nature into daily life.
-This open space blurs the boundary between inside and out.
-One side of the house holds the living room, dining area, and bedroom, all facing the courtyard.
+At the center is an 18-meter-long courtyard that brings nature into daily life, blurring the boundary between inside and outside.
+One side of the house contains the living room, dining area, and bedroom, all facing the courtyard.
 The opposite side features the kitchen, powder room, and study.

-A multifunctional, wall-like unit integrates storage, a shower room, and essential functions.
-This design choice reduces visual barriers and creates a natural flow.
-The home’s layout maximizes functionality while preserving its minimalist look.
-To suit Okinawa’s bright climate, the house has eaves that manage direct sunlight.
-This feature keeps the interiors bright but shaded.
+A multifunctional wall-like unit integrates storage, a shower room, and essential functions, reducing visual barriers and creating a natural flow.
+The layout maximizes functionality while preserving the minimalist design.
+Eaves are incorporated to manage direct sunlight, maintaining a bright interior while providing shade.

-The kitchen, powder room, and study share a seamless counter unit that adds to the modern design.
-The result is a flexible space.
-It is simple and adapts to different needs without being intrusive.
+The kitchen, powder room, and study are unified by a seamless counter unit, supporting a flexible, modern design that adapts to different needs without being intrusive.